apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 ## Results

-The scraping results returned by **[Page function](#page-function)** are stored in the default dataset associated with the actor run, from which you can export them to formats such as JSON, XML, CSV or Excel.
+The scraping results returned by **[Page function](#page-function)** are stored in the default dataset associated with the Actor run, from which you can export them to formats such as JSON, XML, CSV or Excel.
 For each object returned by the **[Page function](#page-function)**, Puppeteer Scraper pushes one record into the dataset, and extends it with metadata such as the URL of the web page where the results come from.

 For example, if you were scraping the HTML `<title>` of [Apify](https://apify.com) and returning the following object from the `pageFunction`: